mehtaharsh16/daniel.feldroy.com/posts/2008-04-oops-forgot-rss-feed.md

 title: Oops... forgot RSS feed
 ---

-*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/04/oops-forgot-rss-feed.html)*.

-Its not a big thing cause adding RSS feeds to Plone is painfully easy.
+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/04/oops-forgot-rss-feed.html)*.Its not a big thing cause adding RSS feeds to Plone is painfully easy.
 Nevertheless, it is amusing how <a href="http://nasascience.nasa.gov/">NASA Science</a> didn't have RSS feeds listed on the front page on launch.<br /><br />I think atom feeds are also planned.

----